VNerdIO/vnerd-docs/docs/index.md

 sudo docker push vnerdacr.azurecr.io/vnerddocs
 ```

-Create a containre instance in Azure from ACR and your repo above.
+Create a container instance in Azure from ACR and your repo above.